Benjamin Wedro, MD, FACEP, FAAEM

 What causes cluster headaches?

 The cause of cluster headaches is uncertain but may be due to a sudden release of the chemicals histamine and serotonin in the brain.
-The hypothalamus, an area located at the base of the brain, is responsible for the body's biologic clock and may be the location that is the source for this type of headache.
+The hypothalamus, an area located at the base of the brain, is responsible for the body's biologic clock and may be the source for this type of headache.
 When brain scans are performed on patients who are in the midst of a cluster headache, abnormal activity has been found in the hypothalamus.

 Cluster headaches also:

 - tend to run in families and this suggests that there may be a role for genetics;

 - may be triggered by changes in sleep patterns; and

 - may be triggered by medications (for example, nitroglycerin, used for heart disease)

 If an individual is in a susceptible period for cluster headache, cigarette smoking, alcohol, and some foods (for example, chocolate and foods high in nitrites like smoked meats) also are potential causes for headache.

 What are the symptoms of cluster headaches?

 Cluster headaches are headaches that come in groups (clusters) separated by pain-free periods of months or years.
 A patient may experience a headache on a daily basis for weeks or months and then be pain-free for years.
 This type of headache affects men more frequently.
 They often begin in adolescence but can extend into middle age.